sendgrid/docs/content/docs/help-support/sending-email/create-and-edit-transactional-templates.md

 The app creates a clone, giving it a name that starts with "untitled".
 You can give the template a unique name by selecting the action menu next to that version and clicking **Edit**.
 Once the editor has opened, enter a unique name in the *Template Name* field.
 This duplicate version will not be active until you activate it.

-{% anchor h2 %}	Adding unsubscribe links to a template
+## 	Adding unsubscribe links to a template
 {% endanchor h2 %}
 For more information about unsubscribes, check out our [unsubscribe documentation]({{root_url}}/help-support/sending-email/index-suppressions.html).